MSU Billings Catalog

 Student Health Insurance

 All MSU Billings students enrolled in six or more credits are required to have some form of health insurance.
 A student health insurance policy is available to MSUB students.
 Before registering, students will be asked to elect or waive this insurance.
 Students must elect or waive the health insurance before the 15th class day of fall or spring semesters.
-Each semester the premium is for a period of six months, therefore, enrolling in both semesters ensures twelve (12) months of coverage.
+Each semester the premium is for a period of six months, therefore, enrolling in both semesters ensures 12 months of coverage.
 Online-only students should contact Student Health Services regarding insurance availability.

 Note: All students are eligible to use the Student Health Services, whether or not they enroll in the student health insurance.